 As your premiums will be determined by how much cover you actually need, you may want to consider the emotional cost to yourself and family if you lose a child and what financial support you would need.

 You’ll also need to consider how long you want to be covered for.
 Policies will vary in length, but will typically cover your child until they reach adulthood, i.e. when they turn 18.
 However, some will last longer than this, providing cover for your child until they finish higher education, for example.

 Be aware that it may be harder, or at least more expensive, to get insurance if your child has a pre-existing condition.

-Should I add my children to my life insurance policy?
+Should I add my children to my life and critical illness policy?